 For more information, please feel free to ask Dr. Jimenez or contact us at 915-850-0900 .

 Overall health and wellness can be achieved by following a proper nutrition and engaging in regular exercise and/or physical activities.
 While these are some of the most common ways to ensure whole body health and wellness, visiting a qualified and experienced healthcare professional can also grant your body additional benefits.
 Chiropractic care, for instance, is a safe and effective alternative treatment option utilized by people to maintain well-being.

-The information herein on "Yoga Can Provide Relief from Back Pain" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Yoga Can Provide Relief from Back Pain" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*

 Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
 We provide copies of supporting research studies available to regulatory boards and the public upon request.